hightail/wilson-api/concepts/routing/routing.md

 * [getTitleText](#getTitleText)

 > NOTE: A custom router acts as an extension of the default router and may implement one
 > or more of the above interface methods.
-Interface methods not included in the custom router
+Any methods not included in the custom router
 > will inherit the default functionality.

 ## <a name="handleRouteChange"></a>handleRouteChange(currentRoute, routeOptions, routeInfo)